thedivyeshkhatri/security-writeups/thm-ctf-domino.md

 ```

 Critically, this token **I tried to decode it with the same key obtained earlier from `app.js` in Stage
 2 because it is the only key I had it worked.
-Later I found that the any key would have worked because
+Later, I found that any key would have worked because
-the piece of code that validates the key was commented out so the key were never being validated** —
+the piece of code that validates the key was commented out.
+So the key was never being validated** —
 the application reused its hardcoded secret as the **JWT signing key** (HS256).
 Since I
 had that secret, I could write a Python script to **sign my own token from scratch**, setting
 `"role":"admin"` and any username I chose, and the server would trust it because the signature